 Reason #2: Cold-Formed Steel is Easier to Install

-We touched on how steel being easier to install can help reduce your overall project costs, but it also helps you minimize weather delays and improve quality control.
-These factors come from the way you can assemble steel framing off-site allowing for construction in a controlled environment.
+We touched on how steel is easier to install & can help reduce your overall project costs, but it also helps you minimize weather delays and improve quality control.
+You can assemble steel framing off-site allowing for construction in a controlled environment.
 This allows your project to progress no matter the weather and provides a more consistent environment to conduct quality control efforts.

 Reason #3: Cold-Formed Steel Provides a Higher Level of Durability

 When you use cold-formed steel for framing in your construction project, you never need to worry about corrosion, mould, or vermin impacting the integrity of your structure.
 This can help you reduce maintenance costs with inspections and repairs compared to traditional wood framing.
 Very few building materials can match the longevity provided by cold-formed steel.

 Reason #4: Cold-Formed Steel is a Sustainable Material

 Every piece of cold-formed steel contains at least 25% of recycled materials with some products reaching as high as 70% recycled materials.
 This stems from how easy it is to recycle steel in comparison to wood.
 With steel, manufacturers can simply melt it down, then reforge it for a new purpose.
 This method also allows the steel to continuously be recycled after every use with very little degradation of the product.
 Through these methods, over 65 million tons of steel are recycled each year.
 So, if you’re trying to meet any green building standards or rating programs, cold-formed steel will help you meet those goals.

 Reason #5: Cold-Formed Steel is Highly Resilient